kudago/waterfall/readme.md

 # jQuery.waterfall layout

+*UPD.* Use better [jquery.waterfall2](https://github.com/dfcreative/jquery.waterfall2) instead — it flows content based just only on float:left and float:right.

 jQuery.waterfall is straightforward <a href="http://pinterest.com">pinterest</a>-like layout with fluid width of columns.
 The primary goal was to create fast, tiny, reliable and free alternative for <a href="http://isotope.metafizzy.co/custom-layout-modes/masonry-column-shift.html">isotope masonry column shift</a> layout.

 ## Usage